-Review of permutations of a finite set: $S_n$ as a group.
-Decomposition of a permutation into a product of disjoint cycles.
-[2 lectures]
+The group of permutations of a finite set: brief review of permutations of a finite set; decomposition of a permutation into a product of disjoint cycles.

 Groups in general, with additional (straightforward) examples.
-Subgroups, with examples.
-Products of groups. $[1\frac{1}{2} \text{ lectures}]$
+Subgroups, with examples; a subgroup of a cyclic group is cyclic.
+Products of groups.